Best Cushioned Trail Running Shoes of 2025

 Best Cushioned Trail Running Shoes - testing the Hoka Tecton X 2 in Fruita desert

-Alli Hartz tests the Hoka Tecton X 2 on desert trails.
+Alli Miles tests the cushy Hoka Tecton X 2 on desert trails.
 Photo: iRunFar/Eszter Horanyi

-Whatever your motivation for finding the best cushioned trail running shoes, be it aiding in injury prevention and recovery, reducing fatigue in your legs from day to day, or because you mainly run hard-packed, non-technical trails, the choices right now are plentiful and much more varied than in the past.
-The stalwarts like Altra and Hoka now have to compete with newcomers to the cushioned space like Scarpa, Salomon, and La Sportiva — with some of these brands producing some of the very best of the bunch.
+Whatever your motivation for finding the best cushioned trail running shoes, be it aiding in injury prevention and recovery, reducing fatigue in your legs from day to day activities, or because you mainly run hard-packed, non-technical trails, the choices right now are plentiful and much more varied than in the past.
+While Hoka kickstarted maximal cushioning, nearly every brand that offers trail shoes provides at least a moderately cushioned model, with the trend being toward increased cushioning across entire product lineups.

-Many elements we love in a highly cushioned shoe, like the plush ride, finally include features that cushioned shoes typically lack, such as lightness, ground feel, and stability, so we no longer have to choose cushion over all else.
+Many elements we love in a modern highly cushioned shoe, like the plush ride, finally include features that older options typically lacked, such as lightness, ground feel, and stability.
+We no longer have to choose cushion over all else.

-We rounded up and tested the best moderately and maximally cushioned trail running shoes, and you can click on any of the links below to jump straight to a certain shoe.
-To learn more about choosing the right cushioned trail running shoe for you, scroll down to our recommendations for how to choose, as well as our frequently asked questions.
+For this guide, we rounded up and tested the best moderately and maximally cushioned trail running shoes.
+To learn more about finding the right cushioned trail running shoe for you, scroll down to our recommendations for how to choose, as well as our frequently asked questions.
 Finally, learn more about our research and testing methodology.

 Best Cushioned Trail Running Shoes

-Check out our best trail running shoes guide for more generalist trail shoes.
+Check out our Best Trail Running Shoes guide for more great options, including more generalist trail shoes.

 Best Cushioned Trail Running Shoes - The SCARPA Infinity tested on technical terrain